BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_readme.rst

 Welcome to our new documentation!

-We're moving from userbase.kde.org to docs.krita.org, then we moved from Mediawiki to Sphinx.
-This latter change is because Sphinx allows us to handle translations much better than Mediawiki can.
+We've moved from userbase.kde.org to docs.krita.org, then we moved from Mediawiki to Sphinx.
+This latter change is because Sphinx allows us to handle translations much better than mediawiki can.

 The manual will include:

 A reference manual for Krita
     This one is probably what everyone is expecting when they type in docs.krita.org.
 Dry, basic, 'what does this button do' type of information.
 General concept tutorials.
     We've found over the past two years that for certain types of users, a reference manual, even with some examples, just isn't enough.
 The manual should also provide fast and concise explanations for things, and provide a basic workflow for preparing an image for the web.

     We also have found that certain concepts, such as color management and layer handling are far more advanced in Krita than the average artist is used to.
 Krita is free and many of its users will not have formal training in digital artwork.
 So there is no pre-existing artist-focused knowledge on how to use color management or filter layers.

     In addition there are systems that are unique to Krita, for example the brush system, the transform masks, the alpha inheritance and the perspective assistants.
 Finally, there are users who aren't familiar with even standard painting workflows, and are not flexible enough to understand how to port a tutorial for Sai or Photoshop to Krita.
 A list of known tutorials and video tutorials
     Apparently, one of the great things about Krita's team is how we connect with artists and acknowledge that they're doing cool stuff.
 The same should count for tutorials, especially because there are ways of using Krita and ways of approaching painting that are unique and we should encourage people to share their knowledge.
 Contributor's Manual